 Rest or Reduce Hand Movements

-You'll begin doing active hand movements and range-of-motion exercises.
+You’ll begin doing active hand movements and range-of-motion exercises.
 Therapists also use ice packs, soft-tissue massage, and hands-on stretching to help with the range of motion.
 You may start carefully strengthening your hand and thumb by squeezing and stretching exercise putty.
-Therapists also use a series of gentle stretches to encourage the thumb tendons to glide easily within tunnel.
+Therapists also use a series of gentle stretches to encourage the thumb tendons to glide smoothly within the tunnel.

 For advice specific to managing your de Quervain’s tenosynovitis, please consult your physiotherapist.